betterify-in/andromeda-hugo/content/blog/Video-How-to-analyse-BSE-AllCap-Stocks.md

 author_info:
   name: "Betterify"
   image: "images/author/betterify.png"
-type: featured
+type: regular
 tags: ["BSE", "BSEIndia", "BSEAllCap", "Shares", "Stocks", "Index", "Video" ]
-categories: ["Investing", "Money", "YouTube"]
+categories: ["Investing", "Money", "YouTube", "How To"]
 # meta description
-description: "This is meta description"
+description: "This video helps in analyzing all BSE All Cap Shares.
+Want to know how to Analyse BSE All Cap Shares?"
 draft: false
 ---